Best Flowering Herb Plants for Your Garden - Part One

 - Nicholas Culpeper, The Complete Herbal

 That doesn't mean comfrey isn't a great addition to the garden, though.
 This flowering herb is a great source of soil nutrients like the big three, nitrogen, phosphorus, and potassium.
-It's roots also burrow deep into the soil, accessing micronutrients often not available to plants with shallower root systems.
-When grown and used as a mulch, compost enhancer or other soil component, comfrey can be green gold.
+It's roots also burrow deep into the soil, accessing micronutrients often not available to herbs and other flowering plants with shallow root systems.
+It can be used as a mulch, compost enhancer or other soil component.
 If you're interested in learning more about the value of comfrey in your garden, take a look at: 7 Comfy Uses in a Permaculture Garden.

 Growing:

-Hardiness Zones: This adaptable herb thrives inc USDA Hardiness Zones 4 to 8, tolerating winters as cold as -30°F.
+Hardiness Zones: This adaptable herb thrives inc USDA Hardiness Zones 4 to 8.

 Soil: Likes moist, well-drained soil with lots of organic matter.
 Give this herb plenty of compost.